 - Constipation or diarrhea

-These Migraine symptoms originate in your nervous system and often affect your eyesight.
-They usually start gradually over 5 to 20 minutes and last less than an hour.
+These migraine disease symptoms originate in your nervous system and often affect your eyesight.
+They usually start gradually, lasting over 5 to 20 minutes and less than an hour.

-- Have a feeling of heaviness in your arms and legs
+- Feel heavy in your arms and legs.

-This is another migraine symptoms which often starts with a dull ache and turns into throbbing pain.
+This is another migraine symptom that often starts with a dull ache and turns into throbbing pain.
 It usually gets worse with physical activity.
 The pain can move from one side of your head to the other, be in front of your head, or affect your entire head.

 This stage can last up to a day after a headache.
-This headache migraine symptoms include:
+These headache and migraine symptoms include: